WarAnakin/ai-toolkit/README.md

 ## FLUX.1 Training

 ### WIP.
-I am updating docs and optimizing as fast as I can.
-If there are bugs open a ticket.
-Not knowing how to get it to work is NOT a bug.
-Be paitient as I continue to develop it.
+I am updating docs and optimizing as fast as time allows me to.

 ### Requirements